 On the other hand, if you prefer to have your funds sooner rather than later or need more flexibility when it comes to requirements, a fintech lender may be better.

 In this case, make sure to check out National.
-We’re a marketplace, with over 75 fintech companies, where you can pick and choose the best financing solution based on your business qualifications.
+We’re a Specialty Finance Group with exclusive lender relationships, where you can get offers you can’t get anywhere else and choose the best financing solution based on your business qualifications.

 Learn more by filling out our 60-second application!

 What Is the Typical Interest Rate for a $5 Million Business Loan?

 The interest rate you receive will depend on a variety of factors.
 Here are a few of the most prominent:

 - The economic conditions surrounding your transaction